deitch/eventif/README.md

 In both of the above examples, you are creating a new emitter by inheriting from `eventif` instead of from `events`.

 #### Enable an Existing Emitter
-**NOTE: Enabling is not functional yet.**

-If you already have a standard event emitter which, somewhere down the line, inherits from `events`, you may not be able to change it to inherit from `eventif` instead.
+If you already have a standard event emitter class which, somewhere down the line, inherits from `events`, you may not be able to change it to inherit from `eventif` instead.
 In that case, instead of creating a new event emitter, you *enable* the existing one to be eventif capable.

 ````javascript
 const Eventif = require('eventif');